Macyatmacy/EEG/README.md

 The Matlab code is mainly for preprocessing and visulization, and the Python code for model training.

-There is a 'top_coding.m' file which controls the processing pipeline from raw data to data input for training, with most input and output in the cells to be data path.
+There is a 'top_coding.m' file which controls the processing pipeline from raw data to the data input for training, with most input and output in the cells to be data paths.

 ### How to use: